serverless-mom/jquery-zine/readme.md

 `$('div').length` returns 15, there are a whole bunch of divs in my document!
 `$('.right-class').length` returns 1

+# chapter 6: making things a bit more abstract
+[JQuery witch's body is slumped in a wingback chair, unconscious.
+Floating in the air above her, her Astral Form which looks like her except her hair is floating as if underwater, is locked in combat with another astral form, a demon with 1,000 eyes]

+Right now we've

 ### "Spells for many occasions" (section for after explanation of event listeners)